 Whether you have just recently had braces put on or you have already had your braces, you know that brushing is going to be a crucial task during the duration of your braces process.
-Many aspects revolve around the care of your teeth and the brackets that sit on them.
 Caring for your teeth becomes even more critical now that braces are in the picture.
 The cleaning process has to become more diligent, and you have to be cautious about what you eat.
-It is crucial to learn how to brush your teeth with braces.
 Dental Braces do make cleaning much more difficult because food particles can adhere to the braces.
+So, it is crucial to learn how to brush your teeth with braces.

 There are several things that you need to know about how to care for your teeth and braces.
 It is important to know what is the best toothbrush, how many times should you brush, should you floss, does it hurt to brush the brackets, and so on.
 For our team at Omar Orthodontics, no question is a stupid question if you want to give yourself the best oral hygiene that you can.
 This guide is going to provide you with the necessary information for you to properly brush your teeth with braces.
 If your question does not get answered here, do not hesitate to reach out and give our office a call.

 Can I Brush My Teeth On The First Day of Braces?

 Your teeth will feel some soreness after having braces put on for the first time.
 Even though your teeth may feel tender, you do still need to brush your teeth.
 Any discomfort you may experience is only temporary.
 You can take over-the-counter pain medications or do salt water rinses to bring relief during the day and when you brush.

 How Many Times a Day Should You Brush Your Teeth With Braces?